RyanHirsch/potp/README.md

 1. There is nothing wrong with extortion.
 1. This is what I do here.
 I sit there and let you take a picture of me.
 1. Nobody's sick of Lang.
 You can't get sick of Lang.
+1. If all those upvotes make you feel good, I got something that'll make you feel _real_ good.